 Read about the best hotels in Craig.

-The Sizzling Pickle Eatery & Lounge – Great local spot for hearty dishes like burgers, pulled pork, and a full service bar.
+The Sizzling Pickle Eatery & Lounge – Great local spot for hearty dishes like burgers, and pulled pork.
+Plus they have a full service bar.

 Cool Water Grille – If you need a good breakfast before a day of exploring, stop by Cool Water.